pmoustopoulos/customer-api/README.md

 ### Query Analysis

-This query is designed to help you filter customers based on various criteria that you provide through the `CustomerSearchCriteriaDTO`.
-Let's break down how it works:
+The query allows you to filter customer data based on the criteria you provide.
+Here’s how it works:

-- **Dynamic Filtering**: The query checks each field (like `firstName`, `lastName`, `email`, etc.) to see if you've provided a value.
-If you have, it will use that value to filter the results.
-If not, it will ignore that field.
-Here's how each field works:
+- **Flexible Filters**: Each field, like `firstName` or `email`, can be used to filter results.
+If you don’t need a specific filter, you can leave it out, and the query will ignore that field.
+- **Examples**:

-    - **firstName**: If you provide a `firstName`, the query looks for customers whose names start with that value.
-The search is not case-sensitive, so "john" and "John" would both be matched.
+    - **Filtering by First Name**: If you provide a `firstName`, the query looks for customers whose names start with that value.

-    - **lastName**: Works the same as `firstName`, filtering based on the start of the last name.

-    - **email**: This one is a bit more flexible.
-The query will find any customer whose email contains the value you provided, anywhere in the email address.
+    - **Flexible Email Search**: The query can find customers even if you provide only part of their email address.

-    - **phoneNumber**: Similar to `email`, it finds matches where the phone number contains the value you provided.

-    - **dateOfBirth**: This is an exact match, so it will only return customers whose birthdate exactly matches what you provided.

-- **Pagination**: The `Pageable` parameter makes sure the results are split into pages, so you don't get overwhelmed with too much data at once.
-It also handles sorting the results for you.

-This approach makes the query highly flexible and efficient, applying filters only when necessary and supporting a wide range of search criteria combinations.
-By doing so, it ensures optimal performance and usability, especially when dealing with large datasets.
+This approach makes the query easy to use and flexible for different search needs.

 ### Utils Class